wrose001/google-books-search/README.md

 ## Built With

-This app was built with React, including class components.
-The employees.json was created in mock json generator I found online, which automatically created data for all the fields I chose, including avatars.
-I also used serviceWorker.js and manifest.
+This app was built with React, axios, express, mongoose, and nodemon.

 ## Contributing